 Low- and middle-income economies have fallen farther behind.

 Income, measured by gross domestic product (GDP) per capita, is an imperfect but significant indicator of the resources available to the national statistical system (NSS); it may also reflect the maturity of a country’s infrastructure and technical capacity.
 Statistical systems in low- and middle-income countries face a large gap in available funding from their own resources and international donors.
-As shown in Figure 4, the median scores of low- and middle-income countries have fallen since 2020, while scores in high-income countries have crept up by a little over a point.
+As shown in Figure 4, the median scores of low- and middle-income countries have fallen or stayed the same since 2020, while scores in high-income countries have crept up by a little over a point.

 Figure 4.
 Median ODIN scores by income group, 2020-2022